 Employers want people who understand the world of social and digital technologies and how it makes business succeed.

 The Business Technology degree at Manchester Met Business School offers future proofing of your skills.

 These skills underpin and fuel developments behind the success of global brands such as Google, Facebook, Apple and newer companies such as Instagram and Snapchat.
-Our degree programme ensures you have the right mix of skills and knowledge in order to follow in the footsteps of our alumni who enjoy rewarding careers in business analysis, project management, IT management, and web development for leading organisations such as Microsoft, IBM or the NHS, or have gone on to set up and run their own business.
+Our business technology degree ensures you have the right mix of skills and knowledge in order to follow in the footsteps of our alumni who enjoy rewarding careers in business analysis, project management, IT management, app and web development for leading organisations such as Microsoft, IBM or the NHS, or have gone on to set up and run their own business.